hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 - Guest Mode remains local-only.
 Mobile queue, canonical cache, and editable working workspace are owner-scoped by Supabase Auth UUID; Guest and other accounts are never merged.
 - Authenticated writes queue ordered full snapshots in AsyncStorage, flush pending writes before reads, revalidate the current session UUID, and replace the working/cache state only after canonical responses pass validation.
 - A running timer is owned by the device that started it.
 Persisted Session state converges through normal sync; running timers are not realtime synchronized between devices.
+- Mobile Today v1 is implemented with Tasks, scheduled Habits, completed and intentionally stopped Focus Sessions, the current point balance, total and five-direction focused-time summaries, and a current-day activity timeline.
+- Mobile Today includes editable private Reflection / Mini Journal.
+Guest entries remain in Guest-local persistence; authenticated Journal changes use the existing owner-scoped durable full-snapshot queue, while first-save rewards and the authenticated point balance remain server-authoritative.
+- Today selects historical activity through captured local-date and IANA-timezone facts rather than reassigning it with the viewer's current timezone.

 ### Manually verified where known